-15. Y-12 MOTOR VEHICLE AND PEDESTRIAN SAFETY
+16) Y-12 MOTOR VEHICLE AND PEDESTRIAN SAFETY

-(a) Definition.
-The Seller must operate motor vehicles at the Y-12 National Security Complex (Y-12 NSC) in a careful and safe manner, complying with established driving rules, including posted signs, pavement markings, Y-12 NSC guidelines, and Federal, state and local laws and regulations.
+- Definition.
+The Seller must operate motor vehicles at the Y-12 National Security Complex (Y-12 NSC) in a careful and safe manner, complying with established driving rules, including posted signs, pavement markings, Y-12 NSC guidelines, and Federal, state and local laws and regulations. - (1) Vehicles must be locked and vehicle keys may not be left in vehicles unattended. - (2) Construction and boom type lift equipment such as bucket trucks, transportable cranes or any other equipment capable of reaching over the Perimeter Intrusion Detection and Assessment System (PIDAS) fence must receive approval from the Safeguards and Security organization prior to performing work within 50 feet of the PIDAS fence. - (b) Pedestrians. - (1) Pedestrians must remain alert to hazards posed by vehicle traffic and use crosswalks where provided.

-(b) Pedestrians.

-- (1) Pedestrians must remain alert to hazards posed by vehicle traffic and use crosswalks where provided.
 Pedestrians should not leave a curb or other safe waiting place suddenly and walk into the path of vehicle traffic.
-In parking areas, pedestrians should walk in provided walkways or walk facing on-coming vehicles, where possible. - (2) Pedestrians have the right of way; however, they should make eye contact with drivers to ensure they are seen and the vehicle stops/ yields before crossing a roadway. - (3) Drivers of motor vehicles entering, crossing, or turning at an intersection/ crosswalk must slow down, stop, or maneuver as necessary to permit pedestrians to cross safely and expeditiously.

-- (c) Cellular Telephone Use.
-Seller and Seller employees are prohibited from using a cellular telephone (including hands-free), while operating a vehicle on CNS managed sites or while in a Government vehicle during offsite Company Business. - (d) Enforcement.
+In parking areas, pedestrians should walk in provided walkways or walk facing on-coming vehicles, where possible. - (2) Pedestrians have the right of way; however, they should make eye contact with drivers to ensure they are seen and the vehicle stops/ yields before crossing a roadway. - (3) Drivers of motor vehicles entering, crossing, or turning at an intersection/ crosswalkmust slow down, stop, or maneuver as necessary to permit pedestrians to cross safely and expeditiously. - (c) Cellular Telephone Use.
+Seller and Seller employees are prohibited from using a cellular telephone (including hands-free), while operating a vehicle on CNS managed sites or while in a government vehicle during offsite Company Business. - (d) Enforcement.
 Compliance with site traffic safety requirements will be routinely monitored and tracked by the Company.
 Inappropriate behavior of Seller and lower-tier subcontractor personnel will be addressed as safety issues under the Safety and Health Clause and Integration of Environmental Safety and Health into Work Planning and Execution clause (when applicable) of this subcontract. - (e) Subcontracts.
 The Seller shall include this clause in subcontracts involving work done on site at the Y-12 NSC.

-16. SMOKING POLICY
+17) SMOKING POLICY